Skip to content

 🔎

 If the node property has a value type, add the edge just as you would an edge between two entity nodes.
-For example, you can declare a value type String for the node property Name as such:
+For example, you can declare a value type String for the node property Name as follows:

 value type Name = String